-I specialise in treating complex and long-term injuries, and I believe in addressing the cause of your problems, not just the symptoms.
-Everything in your body is connected, and my job is to be a detective, to work out not just which bit of you hurts or doesn’t work the way you want it to; but why this is happening, and then to work with you to begin your journey back to your best possible state.
+As a physiotherapist near Liverpool Street in Central London, I specialise in treating complex and long-term injuries.
+I believe in addressing the cause of your problems, not just the symptoms.
+Everything in your body is connected, and my job is to be a detective.
+I work out not just which bit of you hurts or doesn’t work the way you want it to; but why this is happening.
+I then work with you to begin your journey back to your best possible state.

 As a physiotherapist, my job is to help people to enjoy living in their bodies – especially if you’ve had injuries or surgery, or if you live with a chronic health condition.